josiah-mbao/Ona-Vision/README.md

 <img width="500" height="395" alt="logo" src="https://github.com/user-attachments/assets/ad7173d1-7dee-471d-8a2e-cc707cf3306c" />
 </p>

-# Real-Time Object Detection with YOLOv8 and Video Streaming
+# MLOps Real-Time Object Detection with YOLOv8 and Video Streaming

 ## Overview

-This project implements **real-time object detection** using **YOLOv8** and streams the processed video over a network.
+This project implements real-time object detection using YOLOv8 and streams the processed video over a network.
 The server captures video from a webcam, performs object detection, and sends the processed frames to a client for display.
-Additionally, it integrates **observability features** using Prometheus to monitor system performance and model inference metrics.
+Additionally, it integrates observability features using Prometheus to monitor system performance and model inference metrics.

+Ona Vision is a full MLOps pipeline, covering the complete lifecycle of a machine learning model, from training to deployment, monitoring, and scaling.
+It leverages Docker, Kubernetes, and GitOps to ensure a scalable and reliable production system for object detection and monitoring.

 ### The Inspiration

-This project was born out of a frustrating and unfortunate experience I had.
+Ona Vision was born out of a frustrating and unfortunate experience I had.
 I lost—or possibly had—my **AirPods stolen** at my university library.
 In an attempt to recover them, I spent nearly an hour in the CCTV office scrubbing through days of footage, trying to figure out what time I was at the library and if the AirPods could be spotted in any frame.

 The process was tedious and inefficient.
 Manually reviewing security footage without any intelligent filtering or automation felt like looking for a needle in a haystack.
 Unfortunately, I never found my AirPods—but I did walk away with an idea.